OpenDSA/OpenDSA/RST/en/Glossary.rst

       In set notation, relation :math:`R` is antisymmetric if whenever :math:`aRb` and :math:`bRa`, then :math:`a = b`, for all :math:`a, b \in \mathbf{S}`.

+   approximation algorithm
+      An algorthm for an :term:`optimization problem` that finds a good, but not necessarily cheapest, solution.

    arm
       In the context of an :term:`I/O head`, this attaches the sensor